November 1st, 2019 ~ by admin

 Motorola MC6802L – Dated March of 1978.
 The 6802 had 64-bytes of RAM and no ROM.

 The MC6802 was followed by the more complex MC6801, which integrates the features of the MC6846 on die, making a true 8-bit single chip microcomputer.
 Most sources refer to the MC6801 being released in 1978, however it was actually released in 1977, likely at the same time, or similar as the MC6802.
 US Patent Application US4156867 filed on September 9th of 1977 references both processors.
 GM was to be the lead customer for the MC6801, it was the MCU of choice for the digital trip meter (TripMaster) of the 1978 Cadillac Seville.
-The 1978 Seville began production on September 29, 1977 on a 5.1um NMOS process.
+The 1978 Seville began production on September 29, 1977 using a 6801 made on a 5.1um NMOS process.
 It is likely that all of the first production of the 6801 was reserved for GM, and it wasn’t until 1978 and later that Motorola began to market it (it begins to show up in Motorola marketing only in 1979).
 In 1979 the MC6801 also switched to a 3.9um HMOS process, which likely increased yields and decreased costs.
 The TripMaster was a $920 factory option that proved to be rather unpopular, likely due to it adding nearly $1000 in cost to a $14,000 car.

 Motorola MC68701U4L-1 1987 6801 with upgraded RAM/ROM and Timers